GoJo-Rika/GoJo-Rika/README.md

 - 👋 Hi, I’m @Mit Patel
-- 👀 I’m interested in ...
-Connecting to Different People
+- 👀 I’m interested in connecting to different people
-- 🌱 I’m currently learning ...
-Masters in Data Analytics
+- 🌱 I’m currently learning Masters in Data Analytics
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...